edamla/mediterraneanagency/_books/2021-09-01-hz-hassan-and-hz-hussein.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The Prophet, who is the reason for existence, states the following about his blessed grandchil-
-dren: “Whoever loves Hassan and Hussein has loved me, and whoever is hostile to them will certainly be hostile to me!”
+The Prophet, who is the reason for existence, states the following about his blessed grandchildren: “Whoever loves Hassan and Hussein has loved me, and whoever is hostile to them will certainly be hostile to me!”
 The Messenger of Allah loved those everlasting flowers with this love.
-Haz- rat Abu Bakr (radiyallahu anh) once called out to the Companions:
+Hazrat Abu Bakr (radiyallahu anh) once called out to the Companions:
 “O people!
-Protect Allah’s Beloved, Almigh-ty Mu- hammad Mustafa (sallallahu ‘alaihi wa sallam) and his family!
+Protect Allah’s Beloved, Almigh-ty Muhammad Mustafa (sallallahu ‘alaihi wa sallam) and his family!
 Do not torture or op-press them.
 Know well that I prefer visiting the relatives of the Prophet to visiting my own relatives and I love them more